Academic Expectations and Program Requirements

 - 6 semester credit hours during a summer semester.

-A Q grade or W grade does not count toward the certification of enrollment status.
+Grades of Q or W do not count toward the certification of enrollment status.

 A student who has financial assistance should consult the Scholarships & Financial Aid section of the catalog, visit the Aggie One Stop webpage, or contact AggieOneStop@tamu.edu.